Higher education in Iran

-Iran has a large network of private, public, and state affiliated universities offering degrees in higher education.
+Iran has a network of private, public, and state-affiliated universities offering degrees in higher education.
 State-run universities of Iran are under the direct supervision of Iran's Ministry of Science, Research and Technology (for non-medical universities) and Ministry of Health and Medical Education (for medical schools).
-According to article 3 of the Constitution of the Islamic Republic of Iran, Iran guarantees "free education and physical training for everyone at all levels, and the facilitation and expansion of higher education." ...
+According to article 3 of the Constitution of the Islamic Republic of Iran, Iran guarantees "free education and physical training for everyone at all levels, and the facilitation and expansion of higher education."
+IANI representatives say that academics in Iran are "ultimately directed by the regime and military when it comes to specific areas of research".
+Rana Dadpour, who taught at an Iranian university, said that certain areas of research are directed by the Islamic Revolutionary Guard Corps and could be employed for "surveillance or military purposes".

 History

 Pre-Islamic era

 The existence of pre-Islamic era universities such as the School of Nisibis, Sarouyeh, Reishahr, and The Academy of Gundishapur provide examples of precedence of academic institutions of science that date back to ancient times.

 Islamic era

 The traditions and heritage of these centers of higher learning were later carried on to schools such as Iran's Nizamiyya, and Baghdad's House of Wisdom, during the Islamic era.

 Nizamiyyah institutes were among the first well organized institutions of higher learning in the Muslim world.
 The quality of education was among the highest in the Islamic world, and they were even renowned in Europe.
 They were supported financially, politically, and spiritually by the royal establishment and the elite class.
 Some scholars have suggested that the establishment of the Nizamiyya madrasas was in fact an attempt to thwart the growing influence of another group of Muslims, the Ismailis, in the region.
 Indeed, Nizam al-Mulk devoted a significant section in his famous Books of Politics (Siyāsatnāma) to refuting the Ismaili doctrines.

 The most famous and celebrated of all the nizamiyyah schools was Al-Nizamiyya of Baghdad (established 1065), where Khwaja Nizam al-Mulk appointed the distinguished philosopher and theologian, al-Ghazali, as a professor.
 Persian poet Sa'di was a student of the Baghdad Nizamiyyah.
 Other nizamiyyah schools were located in Nishapur, Amol, Balkh, Herat and Isfahan.